tdelgado00/reward_machines/README.md

 ```

 where `<environment_id>` can be any of the office, craft, or water domains.
 To control the agent, use the WASD keys.
 The environments are described in the paper.

+## Note: Bug fix

+There was a bug in the way that environment terminal states were handled which is now fixed (see PR-51).
+The bug only affected tasks in which there are two ways to reach a terminal state with different rewards.
+Namely, some tasks in Office World and some in Water World (Craft World and Half-Cheetah shouldn't be affected).
+The results after the fix are consistent with the conclusions of the paper in the Office World domain (Water World hasn't been re-run yet).